nus-cs2103-AY2223S1/tp/docs/team/seanflyyy.md

   phone number.

 * **New Feature**: Add Schedule List Panel and styled UI
-  * What it does: Designed the UI to improve readability and user experience.
-Added Schedule List Panel in order to display persistent schedule for ease of reference.
+  * What it does: Improve readability and user experience.
+Schedule List Panel display persistent schedule for ease of reference.
   * Justification: This feature speeds up the workflow of the user as they can reference the schedule list to know what students they have in the day and can quickly find out information like the phone, address and class date time of the student without searching the student up directly.
 Moreover, users are able to perform their other tasks and have a